SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 ###### Triggers

-For the causation that a state triggers a process, the needed triggering state can be of one of two types in terms of diffrent types of stable rules.
+For the causation that a state triggers a process, the needed triggering state can be of one of two types in terms of the type of the stable rules.

 - For natural rules, the state usually only needs to include the static structure.
 The process will spontaneously happen.
 For instance, if there are two objects with opposite electrical charges, they will attract each other.
 - For engineering rules, besides the static machine,
-	- to start a general process, some forms of additional energy are needed as input.
+	- to start a general process, some forms of energy are needed as input.
 Force is needed to turn a bike.
 Electricity is needed to light a bulb.
 Water is needed for transferring water through a pipe.
 Two numbers are needed for a computer to start an add operation.
+	- to start a specific process, besides energy, additional triggers are required which might be human-conducted or not.

+		Human-conducted triggers are human operations like pressing a button.

-	- to start a specific process, besides energy, some semantic conditions in the rules of the subject are needed to met, which are usually mathematical judgement.
+		Not human-conducted ones mean that met conditions of the rules of the subject, which are usually mathematical judgement.
 For instance, if the temperature is below 25 degrees, the air conditioning hibernates.

+		In addition, specific

 ###### Process Types